 Ah, Peyto Lake. *cue the longing sigh*

 This place is almost as awesome as Moraine Lake.
-I mean, just look at that color — and it’s shaped like a wolf!
+I mean, just look at that view and the color of the water — and it’s shaped like a wolf!
 Do you see it?
 So cool!

 If you are in the national park area, I would definitely hit up this lake, as it’s one of the better Banff attractions.

 Peyto Lake is located north of Moraine Lake and Lake Louise, about a 20 minute drive heading towards Jasper National Park.